xtuml/bridgepoint/doc-bridgepoint/notes/8636_papyrus-xtuml_initial_contribution_int.md

 We will remove these notices.

   * Notices were removed.
+  * Note the ooaofooa was not flagged because the "proprietary and confidental" language was not present.

 5.5  About.htmls indicate the use of the software is subject to license restriction and read this license agreement.
 This needs to be removed and